swaptacular/swpt_accounts/protocol.rst

 .. [#] Server implementations MAY disallow incoming transfer for "scheduled for deletion" accounts.

+.. [#] Very old messages may "resurrect" accounts that have been removed from the database for good.

 .. [#] Server implementations MUST first compare the ``signal_ts``
   fields, and only if they are equal, the ``signal_seqnum`` fields